peeradonmoke2002/FRA502_LAB_6703/README.md

 You should see the following window:
 ![rqt_service ](images/rqt_service.png)

-4. And run py_tree viewer to see the behavior tree status:
+4. Finally, run py_tree viewer to see the behavior tree status:

 ```bash
 py-trees-ros-viewer